sanger-pathogens/companion/README.md

   - Fast generation of pseudomolecules from scaffolds by ordering and orientating against a reference
   - Accurate transfer of highly conserved gene models from the reference
-  - _De novo_ Gene finding as a complement to the gene transfer
+  - _De novo_ gene finding as a complement to the gene transfer
   - Non-coding RNA detection (tRNA, rRNA, sn(o)RNA, ...)
   - Pseudogene detection
   - Functional annotation (GO, products, ...)